gaearon/react-hot-loader/getstarted.md

   ]
 ```

->Note: If you are using Webpack Dev Server command line interface instead of its Node API, and you specify `--hot` mode, *don't* add this plugin.
-It is mutually exclusive with the `--hot` option.
+> Note: If you are using the Webpack Dev Server command line interface instead of its Node API, *do not* add this plugin to your config if you use the `--hot` flag.
+It is mutually exclusive from the `--hot` option.

+Check out the boilerplate's [`webpack.config.js`](https://github.com/gaearon/react-hot-boilerplate/blob/master/webpack.config.js) to see it all together.

 **Option 2: Express with webpack-dev-middleware (client & server)**